Things to Consider

 Health issues?

 On claiming Universal Credit make sure you list all your health issues.
 Ask your Dr for a fit note.
-Upload this to your Universal Credit account and ensure that you are referred for a Work Capability Assessment (WCA).
+Report this on your Universal Credit account and put a note on your journal asking to be referred for a Work Capability Assessment (WCA).

-You might have been previously assessed as having Limited Capability for Work, for example if you claimed Employment and Support Allowance at some point in the past.
+If you have been previously assessed as having Limited Capability for Work, for example if you claimed Employment and Support Allowance at some point in the past, and have never been ‘found fit’ or ‘treated as fit for work’, then you may have ‘NI Credits for LCW’.
 If so, then you might get more Universal Credit if this is taken into account from the start of your new claim.
 Seek advice from a Benefits Adviser.

 (See If you have health problems that affects your ability to work for more information)